MSc Programme Palaeobiology

 Why you should study Palaeobiology at the University of Opole

-In 2017, the European Centre of Palaeobiology at the University of Opole opened a new International Master’s Degree Programme in Palaeobiology at the Faculty of Natural and Technical Sciences, based on research provided by the Laboratory of Palaeobiology and Evolution (Department of Biosystematics).
+In 2017, the European Centre of Palaeobiology at the University of Opole opened a new International Master of Science Degree Programme in Palaeobiology at the Faculty of Natural and Technical Sciences, based on research provided by the Laboratory of Palaeobiology and Evolution (Department of Biosystematics).
 We offer opportunities to our students to provide purely scientific research based on material collected in the Opole area.
 Here you may actually collect your study material yourself; for example, Carboniferous ichnofossils and plant remains, Triassic vertebrate and invertebrate fossils, Middle Jurassic and Upper Cretaceous mainly marine fauna, but also some plant remains, etc. Because since January 2016 the European Centre of Palaeontology has been linked to partners in Belgium, Germany and Portugal, we have some new possibilities for scientific co-operation.
 Whenever you have your own material or ideas, puzzling issues etc., we are open for those, and you are kindly invited to join us.
 United we shall make sure to find the best way forward.
 Our programme includes subjects oriented on new very progressive directions of modern tourism, namely geological and palaeontological parks.

 The Structure of the Programme